jakedjohnson/import_element/README.md

 # Implementation Details

-The ImportElement is intended for authenticated users to bulk upload spreadsheets (XML) containing payment information between source (ACH?) accounts and destination (liability?) accounts.
+The ImportElement is intended for authenticated users to bulk upload spreadsheets (XML) containing payment information between source (ACH) accounts and destination (liability) accounts.

 There are two distinct layers to the backend logic: